-Mystic has many haunted legends and spooks.
+Mystic has many haunted legends and spooky tours.
 The town rose to prominence as a shipbuilding center during the clipper ship.
-Mystic is now known for its quintessential New England charm, as well as being home to two of Connecticut's most visited attractions including he country’s largest maritime museum.
+Mystic is now known for its quintessential New England charm, as well as being home to two of Connecticut's most visited attractions including the country’s largest maritime museum.
 Mystic, Connecticut is comprised of two towns, Groton and Stonington, separated by the Mystic River but unified by a common United States Postal Service zip code, a Fire District, and a heavily-used bridge.

 Smithsonian Magazine named Mystic as one of the 20 best small towns to visit in 2018.
 Mystic has also been recognized by Architectural Digest as one of the most beautiful small towns in the country.
 And in 2022 Travel & Leisure included Mystic on their "16 of the best small towns in America" list.
 The town is a popular vacation spot during both summer and Christmas time.

 View our YouTube short of the Mystic River Bascule Bridge: